-Discriminatory practices: apps must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, color, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.
+Discriminatory Practices: Apps must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, color, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.

-Drugs and Drug-Related Products: apps must not promote the sale or use of illegal, prescription, or recreational drugs.
+Drugs and Drug-Related Products: Apps must not promote the sale or use of illegal, prescription, or recreational drugs.

-Unsafe Supplements: apps must not promote the sale or use of unsafe supplements, as determined by Facebook in its sole discretion.
+Unsafe Supplements: Apps must not promote the sale or use of unsafe supplements, as determined by Facebook in its sole discretion.

-Weapons, Ammunition, or Explosives: apps must not promote the sale or use of weapons, ammunition, or explosives.
+Weapons, Ammunition, or Explosives: Apps must not promote the sale or use of weapons, ammunition, or explosives.

-Adult Content, Products or Services: apps must not contain adult content, products or services.
+Adult Content, Products or Services: Apps must not contain adult content, products or services.
 This includes nudity, depictions of people in explicit or suggestive positions, sexual tips or fetishes, casual dating, or activities that are overly suggestive or sexually provocative.

-Surveillance Equipment: apps must not promote the sale of spy cams, mobile phone trackers or other hidden surveillance equipment.
+Surveillance Equipment: Apps must not promote the sale of spy cams, mobile phone trackers or other hidden surveillance equipment.

-Hacking or cracking.
+Hacking or Cracking

-Apps that promote or facilitate penny auctions or pay per bid auctions.
+Penny or Pay Per Bid Auctions: Apps that promote or facilitate penny auctions or pay per bid auctions.

-Apps must not provide procedural voting information and apps must not solicit voter registration information.
+Voting Information: Apps must not provide procedural voting information and apps must not solicit voter registration information.

 Exchanging or Trading In Social Engagement: Don't integrate or display ads in apps that contain or promote the purchase, sale, or exchanges of “likes”, “shares”, “followers”, “comments”, “accounts”, “pages”, “groups”, or any other Facebook feature or functionality.

 Facebook Imitation: Don't integrate or display ads on apps that could easily be confused, by design and/or experience, with Facebook or other Facebook apps and products.
 This includes apps that imitates Facebook or other Facebook apps and products.

-Unacceptable business practices: Apps must not promote products, services, schemes or offers using deceptive or misleading practices, including those meant to scam people out of money or personal information.
+Unacceptable Business Practices: Apps must not promote products, services, schemes or offers using deceptive or misleading practices, including those meant to scam people out of money or personal information.

-Prohibited financial services: Apps must not promote financial products and services that are frequently associated with misleading or deceptive promotional practices, including, but not limited to, initial coin offerings, binary options, and contracts for difference trading.
+Prohibited Financial Services: Apps must not promote financial products and services that are frequently associated with misleading or deceptive promotional practices, including, but not limited to, initial coin offerings, binary options, and contracts for difference trading.

-Apps must not promote unreasonable or unrealistic claims with regard to employment opportunities.
+Deceptive Employment: Apps must not promote unreasonable or unrealistic claims with regard to employment opportunities.

 Spam: Apps may not spam digital distribution platforms, which includes uploading multiple or similar versions of an app.
 Apps also must not omit basic information about the app, such as screenshots of the user interface or a description.

 Real Money Gambling: Apps and sites that promote or facilitate online gaming/gambling where anything of monetary value (including digital currencies) is required to play and anything of monetary value forms part of the prize, are only allowed with our prior written permission.
 Online gaming/gambling may include betting, lotteries, raffles, casino, fantasy sports, bingo, poker and sweepstakes in an online environment.

-Don't integrate or display ads in apps that consist primarily of user-generated content, without our prior written permission.
+User-Generated Content: Don't integrate or display ads in apps that consist primarily of user-generated content, without our prior written permission.

-Don't display ads on apps that are not fully-functional or that provide an unexpected, disruptive, or misleading experience.
+Low Quality or Disruptive Content: Don't display ads on apps that are not fully-functional or that provide an unexpected, disruptive, or misleading experience.
 This includes apps that contain a disproportionate volume of ads relative to content, or ads that drive a negative user experience such as ads that are highly sexual, visually shocking, or promote scams.

-Don’t disseminate spyware, malware, or any software that results in an unexpected or deceptive experience.
+Spyware or Malware: Don’t disseminate spyware, malware, or any software that results in an unexpected or deceptive experience.
 This includes links to sites containing these products.

-Ensure the ad call always contains accurate information about your approved app or site.
+Inaccurate App Information: Ensure the ad call always contains accurate information about your approved app or site.
 This includes but is not limited to placement size and top-level URL.

-Don’t remove, obscure, or minimize any ad in any way without our written permission.
+Obfuscated Ads: Don’t remove, obscure, or minimize any ad in any way without our written permission.

-Don’t "crawl", "spider", index or in any non-transitory manner store or cache information obtained from any ads.
+Ad Scraping: Don’t "crawl", "spider", index or in any non-transitory manner store or cache information obtained from any ads.

-Ensure you follow the Implementation Requirements for Audience Network Ads.
+Implementation Requirements: Ensure you follow the Implementation Requirements for Audience Network Ads.
 For example, you must include the expandable “AdChoices” icon on your native ad and clearly mark your native ad as “Sponsored”, Promoted” or Ad” unless you have our prior written permission.